It doesn’t matter if you are building a new kitchen from scratch, or refinishing your existing cabinets, two tone kitchens are still on fire in 2022!

 I am in love with this kitchen!
 Aegean Teal is bright enough to make a statement, but calm enough to be liveable:

-Aegean Teal was actually Benjamin Moore’s Color of the Year for 2021.
+Aegean Teal was actually Benjamin Moore’s Color of the Year back in 2021!

 Now for a darker and more mysterious teal shade, Sherwin Williams Cascades: